 If say, I was meeting with a childhood friend, who hasn't met me in all these years, and they judge me based on my past craziness and keep talking about it - then I wouldn't really like that because it is old news, I am still crazy but in new ways.
 People still call me crazy when I talk at length about things like gender equality or atheism.

 If I look back at my past then I do not recognize that disillusioned person anymore, I do not relate to or understand that naive person either.
 Today I am nothing like what I was then - dumber or wiser is irrelevant here.
 I see childhood friends meeting and constantly talking about their wacky childhood stories and then some also judge people based on history.
 People grow up, they change their plans/ opinions/ habits/ behavior.

 All I want to say is - do not judge anyone based on their past - I hear Agni Sharma became Valmiki later on.

-Don't get me wrong, everyone is still crazy but they are 'different crazy', if you really want to then base your judgement on their new madness!
+Don't get me wrong, everyone is still crazy but they are 'different crazy' if you really want to then base your judgment on their new madness!